Here at Cyber PR I frequently have musicians call and ask me to write and blast a press release for an upcoming EP or album.

 All Press Releases start with ‘FOR IMMEDIATE RELEASE’ written in the top left hand corner, always in CAPS.

-Contact Info should include your first and last name (or the first and last name of a specific person) a phone number and an email address.
-The web address is optional here or you can include it at the bottom in the additional contact information section.
+Next on the press release comes the contact Info which should include your first and last name (or the first and last name of a specific person) a phone number and an email address.

 It should look like this:

 Next comes the headline, which should be simple and centered, and bold.